firepear/petrel/README.rst

     // ...then, in an eventloop elsewhere...
     select {
     case msg := <-as.Msgr:
         // Msgr is the message channel from adminsock.
-Operational
+Handle
-            // messages and error notifications appear here.
-Do with them
+        // messages and error notifications here.
-            // what you will.
     case your_other_stuff:
         ...
     }
-    }

-See the package doc for complete information on setup options and usage..
+See the package doc for complete information on setup options and usage.

+* Current version: 0.4.0 (2014-12-29)

 * `Package documentation <http://firepear.net:6060/pkg/firepear.net/adminsock/>`_

 * `Coverage report <http://firepear.net/adminsock/coverage.html>`_

 * `Issue tracker <https://firepear.atlassian.net/browse/AD>`_

-* Repository: :code:`git://firepear.net/adminsock.git`
+* Source repo: :code:`git://firepear.net/adminsock.git`

-Send questions, suggestions, or problem reports to shawn@firepear.net
+If you have questions, suggestions, or problem reports, file a ticket at the link above or send mail to shawn@firepear.net.